Electronics notes/Motors and servos

 This is communicated via the width of a pulse, on the order of 0.5-2ms long.

-You can send these no faster than every ~20ms, which means it can be updated/repositioned at most ~40-50 times per second.
+You can send these pulses no more often than every ~20ms or so, which means it can be updated/repositioned at most ~40-50 times per second.
 Updating it faster won't work, and in some designs can even damage the servo

 Details vary, though, so always check spec sheets.

-Digital servos work the same, but have clever rather than minimal cicruits, meaning they can be a little more accurate, faster, and apply more power, at the expense of a little more power consumption.
-Some you can also also update more often.
-Check the specs.
+Digital servos work the same, but have cleverer-than-minimal cicruits, meaning they can be a little more accurate, and apply more power, might move faster, might be updatable faster, at the expense of a little more power consumption.
+Check the specs about all of that.

-Current draw for small hobby servos may be a few mA idle, perhaps 100mA no-load, and much of the way towards 1A for stall current.
+Current draw for small hobby servos may be a few mA idle, perhaps 100mA no-load, and something towards 1A for stall current.

 A servo controller usually refers to an IC that remembers positions for multiple ICs for you, so that you can tell something else to do the job for you, handy for DIY where you don't have hardware to do that (some PWM is geared at servos, simpler variants are not) or need more than a few channels.